-With our tummies satisfied, we continued to leisurely stroll along Royal Mile but soon lost interest as it is filled with touristy stores selling typical Scotland souvenirs.
+With our tummies satisfied, we continued to leisurely stroll along Royal Mile, but soon lost interest as it is filled with touristy stores selling typical Scotland souvenirs.
 While strolling around aimlessly, a row of colourful apartments caught our attention.
 This area is Victoria Street, and sitting on the street was a quaint little blue bookstore “The Old Town Bookshop”.

 Our legs continue to bring us to the Grassmarket area, where we got drawn into “Mary’s Milk Bar” to enjoy a fresh cup of gelato.
 This is the cutest gelato shop that I have ever been in!
-Seated in front of the window enjoying the view of Edinburgh Castle while indulging gelato, ain’t we lucky?
+Seated in front of the window enjoying the view of Edinburgh Castle while indulging in gelato, ain’t we lucky?

 19:00 | Return to our Gorgeous Airbnb

 This is definitely one of my favourite Airbnb and even inspired part of the decor of our home.
 It’s a rooftop apartment in an 18th century tenement with a lot of charm.
 Shall let the photos of the space do the talking!